 Availability: The availability of growing areas also affects the pricing.
 The wood grows naturally on swamps and marshlands along the Eastern coast of the United States.
 Ironically, urban development takes over these lands and thus destroys the ecosystem that this wood requires.

-Slow Harvest: It does not take long to cut down a tree and mill it into usable lumber, but it takes a cypress tree around 30 years to reach commercial maturity.
-The resources it takes to grow a cypress tree and keep it growing and healthy for 30 years makes the wood more expensive.
+Slow Harvest: It does not take long to cut down a tree and mill it into usable lumber, but it takes this conifer tree species around 30 years to reach commercial maturity.
+The resources it takes to grow this evergreen tree and keep it growing and healthy for 30 years make the wood more expensive.

-Time: A cypress tree takes three decades before it can be considered commercially viable.
+Time: This tree takes three decades before it can be considered commercially viable.
 The price for maintenance of a plantation will no doubt be factored in when evaluating its price tag.
-In the wild, the seeds of the tree can’t germinate underwater and it takes a special set of circumstances to happen before any sprouting is expected.
+In the wild, the seeds of the tree can’t germinate underwater, and it takes a special set of circumstances to happen before any sprouting is expected.

 Spot cleaning is an easy way to keep the gorgeous wood surface but removing grime and debris that have accumulated over time from crevices can be more challenging.